ICSE2025DroidDS/ICSE2025DroidDS/Appendix.md

 ## Table 4 The recall of design smells in relation to merge conflicts at the block level

-This table specify the recall of design smells in relation to merge conflicts at the block level.
+**Table 4** specifies the recall of design smells in relation to merge conflicts at the block level.

 | Project | \|ConfB\| | \|ConfB_cap\| |  Rec_b  |
 | :-----: | :-------: | :-----------: | :-----: |